petershin/liferay-learn/docs/dxp/latest/en/using-search/getting-started/searching-for-content.md

 ### Configuring the Search Bar

-The Search Bar's configuration behavior can be configured via its portlet configuration screen.
+The Search Bar's behavior can be configured via its portlet configuration screen.
 Configuration options are categorized as Display Settings, Suggestions Configuration, or Advanced Configuration.

 ![Configure the search bar behavior in its configuration screen.](./searching-for-content/images/05.png)